Frank-D-stein/project-ideas/wcuny.md

 2. Something to host the text service
 3. A database to store the users data and quizlet sets
 4. OAuthentification via google that allows for a seemless login experience

+### Who would use it:

+This website is directed mainly at students, but can be used by anyone who uses quizlet.